AM-MUGAMBI/airbnb-clone-project/README.md

 If successful, the image is pushed to Docker Hub or a registry.

 The app is deployed to the staging or production server.

+🔐 API Security

+Ensuring the security of our backend APIs is critical to protect user data, prevent abuse, and maintain trust across the platform.
+Below are the key security measures implemented in this project, along with their importance in different areas of the system.

+🔑 Authentication

+We implement secure authentication using JSON Web Tokens (JWT) to verify the identity of users accessing the platform.
+Why it's important: This protects access to personal accounts and ensures that only legitimate users can perform actions such as bookings or listing properties.

+🔒 Authorization

+Role-based access control (RBAC) is used to ensure users only have permission to access or modify resources relevant to their role (e.g., guests can’t edit others’ listings).
+Why it's important: This prevents unauthorized access to sensitive data and actions, such as modifying another user's property or viewing admin-level data.

+🚫 Rate Limiting

+Rate limiting is applied to API endpoints to prevent abuse, such as brute-force login attempts or spammy requests.
+Why it's important: This protects the platform from denial-of-service (DoS) attacks and ensures fair usage of resources.

+🛡️ Data Validation & Sanitization

+All incoming data is validated and sanitized to prevent injection attacks, such as SQL injection and cross-site scripting (XSS).
+Why it's important: This ensures system integrity by preventing malicious data from compromising the application or database.

+🔐 HTTPS Encryption

+All API traffic is secured using HTTPS to encrypt data in transit between clients and the server.
+Why it's important: This protects sensitive information (like login credentials and payment details) from being intercepted over the network.

+💳 Payment Security

+Although we use a mock payment system, in a production environment we would integrate a secure third-party payment processor (e.g., Stripe) that complies with PCI-DSS standards.
+Why it's important: Protects users’ financial data and ensures safe transactions.